charlie-henaff/myseed/README.md

 >**MySeed, grow your discoveries** *a personal media hub*

-MySeed is a web UI based on spotify API that help users to discover music
+MySeed is a Spotify API-based web UI that helps users discover music

-It's alougth a personal project use to icrease my skills and learn new things
+It's also a personal project that helps me improve and practice coding

 # How to use ?